serverlessworkflow/specification/specification.md

 Each state can define a `transition` definition that is used to determine which state to transition to next.

-To define a transition, set the `nextState` property in your transition definitions.

 Implementers can choose to use the states `name` property for determining the transition; however, we realize that in most cases this is not an optimal solution that can lead to ambiguity.
 This is why each state also include an "id"